After taking its first step into electrification earlier this year Mazda is introducing hybrid options on some of its most popular models.

 Mazda is also offering the new M Hybrid option on the Mazda 3 hatch and sedan.

-Building on the lower-spec Evolve grade the CX-30 G20e M Hybrid adds luxury items such as keyless entry and a 10-way electrolytically adjustable driver’s seat.
+Building on the lower-spec Evolve grade the CX-30 G20e M Hybrid adds luxury items such as keyless entry and a 10-way power adjustable driver’s seat.

 Safety features including a 360-degree camera, front cross-traffic alert, driver monitoring and front parking sensors are now included as part of the Vision Technology package.

 Mazda has added a leather steering wheel to the entry-level CX-30 Pure, which was a key complaint when our contributor John Law reviewed the grade.

 A new CX-30 Touring SP grade is available to buyers who select the 2.0L or beefer 2.5L four-cylinder engine which adds a unique styling package along with the aforementioned safety features in the Vision Technology package.

 The new grade adds a burgundy leather set trim combined with black interior touches, matched with 18-inch metallic black alloy wheels and mirror caps.